 He holds Masters Degrees in Business and Engineering Science and completed a Harvard executive program looking at private sector involvement in infrastructure delivery.

-He is also a Council of Australian Governments Senior Official and holds multiple Board positions including the Cross River Rail Delivery Authority, Building Queensland and the Great Barrier Reef Marine Park Authority.
+He is also a Council of Australian Governments Senior Official and holds multiple Board positions including the Cross River Rail Delivery Authority and the Great Barrier Reef Marine Park Authority.

 Chief Executive Officer

-Damian was appointed Chief Executive Officer of Building Queensland in February 2017.
-Prior to this Damian held positions as Principal in international advisory firms Evans & Peck and Advisian, leading the Queensland Government and social infrastructure practices.
+Damian is Chief Executive Officer of Building Queensland.
+Since his appointment in February 2017, Damian has been responsible for driving the development of the state’s major infrastructure business cases and advising the Queensland Government on infrastructure priorities.
+Prior to this, Damian held positions as Principal in international advisory firms Evans & Peck and Advisian leading the Queensland Government and social infrastructure practices.
 Damian’s career has also included senior executive roles with the Queensland Office of the Coordinator-General and the Department of Infrastructure and Planning, as well as senior positions with Queensland Treasury.

 Damian holds Bachelor Degrees in Economics and Law, is a graduate of the Australian Institute of Company Directors and has previously been a director of the Infrastructure Association of Queensland.